© Dennis N. O’Brien, 2017

 Would there by bards be writ, naught to record

-In epic verse his wins with shield and sword.
+In epic verse triumphs with shield and sword.

 But now within his heart ambition burned,